google/WebFundamentals/src/content/en/fundamentals/accessibility/05-styling/styling-five.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

-If you have good vision, it's easy to fall into the trap of thinking that everyone perceives colors, or text legibility, the same way you do &mdash; but evidence proves otherwise.
+If you have good vision, it's easy to assume that everyone perceives colors, or text legibility, the same way you do &mdash; but of course that's not the case.
 Let's wrap things up by looking at how we can effectively use color and contrast to create pleasant designs that are accessible to everyone.

 As you might imagine, some color combinations that are easy for many people to read are difficult or impossible for others.
 This usually comes down to *color contrast*, the relationship between the foreground and background colors' *luminance*.
 When the colors are similar, the contrast ratio is low; when they are different, the contrast ratio is high.